|

 4) Experiment and Adjust

-Another thing I love about the self-discovery process is that you can adjust what makes you happy based on what you continue to discover.
+Another thing I love about the self-discovery process is that you can adjust what makes you happy as you keep discovering.
 For example, if you find you enjoy reading more in a cafe than at home, make an effort to do that more often.

 As you age, your preferences for what makes you happy will also change.
 That is OKAY and an essential part of growth.
 You never stop learning about yourself.